rahuljadhav04/trading-service/Readme.txt

 2. Right click on project -> Maven -> Update Project
 3. Open "Application.java" and right click in eclipse and run as Java Application
 4. It should display report values as expected
+5. To add one more instruction, just add one more row in MockData.jaja for String[][] inputInstructionData.